petrapoklukar/GAN-PytorchLightning/README.md

-# GAN-PytorchLightning
+# GAN
-A Pytorch Lightning implementation of GAN and experimental implementation of contrastive GAN
+Pytorch implementation of a vanilla GAN for MNIST